jharrymoore/jharrymoore.github.io/_posts/2021-10-19-atomic_cluster_environments.md

 			- Or combine multiple models for different substrates (cheaper model for the peptide)
 	- Accuracy - DFT-level energies would have a huge impact on FEP studies
 	- Extensibility
+		- ACE descriptors are complete, so can produce arbitrarily accurate potentials in principle
 		- How general can the forcefields be?
+			- Does the reliance on a linear function reduce their ability to fit more generally?
 		- How large a system can you simulate
 - How would you treat long-range interactions?
 Charge Transfer events?
 How far from the equilibrium-ish simulated trajectory can you get?
 	- If we want reactive potentials, we must be able to treat the long range physics sufficiently well.